violetrevolution/DRA2024/README.md

 [7] Z. Zangwei et al., “Open-Sora: Democratizing Efficient Video Production for All,” March 2024.
 Available: https://github.com/hpcaitech/Open-Sora

 ### Acknowledgements
 I'd like to thank Dr. Yuzhuo Li for setting up this project and sharing knowledge of the technical aspects and poster design - check out the [GitHub page](https://github.com/chennnnnyize/LLM_Impact_Energy_Systems) for his research.
-The research was supported and arranged by Dr. Ryan Li of the ELITE Grid Research Lab.
-This project would have been impossible without the Open-Sora developers, so big thanks to them.
+The project was supported and arranged by Dr. Ryan Li of the ELITE Grid Research Lab (provided lab space, oscilloscope, computer).
+This also would have been impossible without the [Open-Sora](https://github.com/hpcaitech/Open-Sora) developers.